-VECT 1410 -- Introduction to Opticianry......4 credits

-A general overview of the field of Opticianry, intended to provide the student with a broad base for more advanced study.
-Included is the history of Opticianry, the visual sense, basic geometric optics, normal and abnormal vision, lens theory and design, frame design and principles of decentration, government regulations and licensure, as well as an introduction to the ophthalmic dispensing clinic

-VECT 1420 -- Ophthalmic Dispensing I......
-4 credits

-A continuation of Introduction to Opticianry to include frame fit and adjustment, prescription analysis, visual acuity, resolving prisms, influence of vertex distance on prescription, and introduction to presbyopia.

-VECT 1440 -- Ophthalmic Materials I......4 credits

-This course is designed to introduce the student to the most commonly used ophthalmic devices, and the physical make-up of these devices.
+VECT 1410 -- Introduction to Opticianry.......
+4 credits A general overview of the field of Opticianry, intended to provide the student with a broad base for more advanced study.
+Included is the history of Opticianry, the visual sense, basic geometric optics, normal and abnormal vision, lens theory and design, frame design and principles of decentration, government regulations and licensure, as well as an introduction to the ophthalmic dispensing clinic 3 hours lecture/3 hours clinic VECT 1420 -- Ophthalmic Dispensing I......
+4 credits A continuation of Introduction to Opticianry to include frame fit and adjustment, prescription analysis, visual acuity, resolving prisms, influence of vertex distance on prescription, and introduction to presbyopia.
+3 hours lecture/3 hours clinic VECT 1440 -- Ophthalmic Materials I4 credits This course is designed to introduce the student to the most commonly used ophthalmic devices, and the physical make-up of these devices.
 This includes single vision lenses, spectacle frames, and bifocal lenses, with special emphasis on how these devices are produced.
 Also included is an introduction to fabrication of lenses, developing a basis for layout, blocking, grinding, and verification procedures.

-VECT 1330 -- Geometric Optics for Opticians......
-3 credits

-Surveys basic elements of geometric optics.
+3 hours lecture/3 hours laboratory VECT 1330 -- Geometric Optics for Opticians 3 credits Surveys basic elements of geometric optics.
 Explores basic theories of light, shadow optics, mirrors, thin lenses, and single spherical refracting surfaces.
 Deals with thick lenses, vergence angular magnification, and telescopes.
 Emphasizes ray tracing and calculations.
-(Prerequisite: MAT 1130) Sp

-Combination lecture/lab (3 hours/week)

-VECT 1450 -- Contact Lenses I......
-4 credits

-An introduction to the fitting of contact lenses, following the history of contacts and the development of new contact lens materials.
+(Prerequisite: MAT 1130) Spring Combination lecture/lab (3 hours/week) VECT 1450 -- Contact Lenses I......
+4 credits An introduction to the fitting of contact lenses, following the history of contacts and the development of new contact lens materials.
 Advantages and disadvantages of these materials are outlined, as well as indications and contra-indications to contact lens wear.
 Emphasis is placed on the optical principles behind contact lens correction, and the introduction of basic skills with related instrumentation.

-3 hours lecture/3 hours

-VECT 1140 -- Practicum......
-1 credits

-Supervised fieldwork in a retail dispensary under a licensed optician, optometrist or ophthalmologist.

-VECT 1430 -- Anatomy and Physiology of the Eye.....4 credits

-A detailed study of the structures and functions of the eye and its adnexa, as well as an overview of common ocular pathologies.
+3 hours lecture/3 hours VECT 1140 -- Practicum 1 credits Supervised fieldwork in a retail dispensary under a licensed optician, optometrist or ophthalmologist.
+VECT 1430 -- Anatomy and Physiology of the Eye4 credits A detailed study of the structures and functions of the eye and its adnexa, as well as an overview of common ocular pathologies.
 4 hours lecture

-VECT 2410 -- Ophthalmic Dispensing II. ......4 credits
+VECT 2410 -- Ophthalmic Dispensing II......4 credits